 Studying abroad is an occasion to learn about another country, its culture and its people, while either earning academic credit or participating in a non-credit opportunity.
 Additionally, this experience provides a chance to learn about oneself in the context of the world community.

-The staff of the CIE Study Abroad Office work individually with each student to address specific needs and concerns before, during and after their experience abroad.
+The staff of the CIE Study Abroad team works individually with each student to address specific needs and concerns before, during and after their experience abroad.
 Whatever type of program your family member or friend has chosen, we hope that the information in this section, and throughout our website, helps you understand their unique experience.
 Further, we hope that it allows you to provide the support at home that your participant needs to enjoy a rich and profound experience abroad.
 If you or your student have questions, please feel free to contact us.

 What is FERPA?

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of students’ educational records.
 Educational records include financial information, health information, academic or nonacademic misconduct matters, study abroad program and application information.
 This law prevents the UWM, including the CIE Study Abroad team from releasing information considered confidential under this law without the students’ prior written consent.

 Students may choose to complete a study abroad FERPA release form, which would allow UWM to release information to anyone of the students’ choosing during or in connection with their study abroad.
 The form can be found in the students’ applications once they are accepted into a study abroad program.